Jump directly to the page contents

 This is What Cinema Can Do – Bidding Farewell to Potsdamer Platz

-[Translate to English:] CINÉMA LAIKA
+CINÉMA LAIKA

 An era is coming to an end: in mid-December, the Arsenal cinema at Potsdamer Platz is closing in order to move to its new location at silent green in Wedding and set up home there before the new auditorium opens at the start of 2026.

 Since June 1st, 2000, we have been doing everything we possibly can to keep reinventing cinema and find the greatest range of possible answers to the question “what can cinema do?” every single evening; we will keep on doing so until December 15th, 2024.
-There have been numerous occasions to take a self-reflexive look at our cinema practice over the years: Potsdamer Platz itself, which was a challenging location from the start; the omnipresence of moving images outside of the cinema auditorium wrought by digitization; the pandemic, which led to a shift in leisure habits and an explosion in home streaming; the notorious lack of resources and the need to preserve spaces for open culture and maintain dialogue in the face of multiple political crises.
+There have been numerous occasions to take a self-reflexive look at our cinema practice over the years: Potsdamer Platz itself, which was a challenging location from the start; the omnipresence of moving images outside of the cinema auditorium wrought by digitization; the pandemic, which led to a shift in leisure habits and an explosion in home streaming; the notoriously scarce resources and the need to preserve spaces for open culture and maintain dialogue in the face of multiple political crises.

 Despite the constantly changing framework conditions for running a cinema, we have been able to count on interested and pleasingly heterogenous audiences over the years, who have accompanied and supported us, discussed, applauded, been made to think, laughed and sometimes cried in the auditorium – this was the only way in which Arsenal was able to function as a place of lively exchange which has also filtered out to society outside.
 And this was the only way in which cinema could become a space in which it was possible to see and conceive of the world differently simply by moving through different films.
 We would like to express our enormous gratitude for this.